 Because of this quantitative difference in moderation across measures, we encourage direct testing of this time difference in moderation as predicted by Williams [11], just as the study by Bernstein and Claypool [39] was a direct, experimental test of a finding by Gerber and Wheeler [14].
 However, the mean size of the interaction effect in out meta-analysis was quite small, raising power issues for future studies.
-Using our estimated interaction effects to determine sample size under a power of .8, a sample size of 2186 would be necessary to have sufficient power on both time points.8 Note that the mean sample size in full factorial designs in our meta-analysis is 110, showing that the mean power in these studies is .08 to detect an interaction at the last time point (notably, power for the standard ostracism effect is highly sufficient in the included studies, due to the large effect).
+Using our estimated interaction effects to determine sample size under a power of .8, a sample size of 2186 would be necessary to have sufficient power on both time points.
+We used G*Power 3.1.7 to calculate this between-subjects interaction effect (F-test, fixed effects, .8 power); with k = 4 and the smaller interaction (last time point; numerator df = k – 1).
+The effect size Δd was transformed in to f by means of √[d2/(2k)], resulting in f = .0707.
+Note that the mean sample size in full factorial designs in our meta-analysis is 110, showing that the mean power in these studies is .08 to detect an interaction at the last time point (notably, power for the standard ostracism effect is highly sufficient in the included studies, due to the large effect).
 A large Mechanical Turk study is feasible and could provide the sample needed.
 Additional ways of increasing power are by reducing error on the measurements by using validated psychometric scales.

 Changes to the need-threat model of ostracism

 As a result of our findings, we suggest that the temporal need-threat model of ostracism should be modified.
 Firstly, it should be recognized that there is potential for moderation in the reflexive stage, where immediate measures of impact tap into participants’ reactions during the game.
-If factors can reduce physical pain and distress, like for instance acetaminophen [40]9 or transcranial magnetic stimulation [41], or if certain populations are less likely to feel pain (e.g., those higher in schizotypal personality disorder [42,43]), then we would also expect moderation of immediate measures of distress.
+If factors can reduce physical pain and distress, like for instance acetaminophen [40] ([40] was not included in the meta-analysis, because we were not able to retrieve all information) or transcranial magnetic stimulation [41], or if certain populations are less likely to feel pain (e.g., those higher in schizotypal personality disorder [42,43]), then we would also expect moderation of immediate measures of distress.
 Secondly, our results may suggest important issues related to the timing of measuring ostracism effects by way of the ordinal differences.
 Specifically, time passed after the ostracism episode occurred is likely to affect the extent immediate distress measures will be subject to moderation.
 For example, if researchers wait long enough before administering the immediate need satisfaction measures (e.g., “playing the game made me feel insecure”), it becomes more likely that all participants will have recovered from the negative impact of ostracism, thus resulting in a homogeneous (and highly satisfied) between-group result.
 Thus, differences in recovery from ostracism based upon social-situational factors and/or personality differences, if any, occur somewhere between initial pain and final recovery.
 It is difficult to predict exactly when that time period is.
 Zadro et al. [44] report delayed recovery by those high in social anxiety 45-minutes later.
 Other studies show full recovery within 5-10 minutes.
 Future research needs to examine the time course more carefully, to determine if and when moderation occurs in delayed measures.

 Limitations